oracle-samples/db-sample-schemas/human_resources/README.md

 ## DESCRIPTON

-HR (Human Resources) is a small sample schema resembling an HR department.
+Human Resources `(HR)` is a small sample schema resembling an HR department.

 ### SCHEMA VERSION